-Using the Direct Audio Input socket enables direct, undisturbed connection to facilities such as: Television - Radio - Remote microphone
+Using the Direct Audio Input socket enables direct, undisturbed connection to facilities such as: Television - Radio - Remote microphone.

-How to connect the Audio boot to the hearing instrument:
+How to connect the audio boot to the hearing instrument: Pay close attention to the illustrations on how to connect and disconnect the audio boot below.

-- 1) Make sure the tip of the audio boot is placed firstly in the HAI (Hearing instrument Accessories Interface) - 2) Click the audio boot on to the hearing instrument - 3) The Audio boot is now connected
+- 1. Make sure the tip of the audio boot is placed firstly in the HIAI (Hearing Instrument Accessories Interface). - 2.
+Click the audio boot on to the hearing instrument. - 3.
+The audio boot is now connected.